fonttools/fontbakery/docs/source/user/USAGE.md

                             Messages are all status lines within a check.
                             One of: DEBUG, PASS, INFO, SKIP, WARN, FAIL, ERROR.
                             (default: LOGLEVEL)
+      --succinct            This is a slightly more compact and succint output layout for the text terminal.
       -n, --no-progress     In a tty as stdout, don't render the progress indicators.
       -C, --no-colors       No colors for tty output --dark-theme          Use a color theme with dark colors.